ABC Dragonfly: Design and development

 ABC Motors was founded in 1911 by Granville Bradshaw, who was also the company's chief designer.
 In 1917, after initial promising tests of the ABC Wasp air-cooled radial, Bradshaw produced a design for a larger and more powerful engine, the nine-cylinder Dragonfly.
 The engine was simple and easy to produce, and was predicted to give 340 hp (254 kW) for a weight of 600 lb (273 kg).
 One distinctive feature was the use of copper-plated cooling fins, which were claimed by Bradshaw to be so effective that water would not boil on the surface of the radiators.

-On the basis of the promised performance, Sir William Weir, the Director of Aeronautical Supplies, made the decision to place large orders for the Dragonfly, with 11,500 engines having been ordered from 13 suppliers by June 1918.
-It was planned that the bulk of RAF aircraft would be powered by the Dragonfly in 1919.
+On the basis of the promised performance, Sir William Weir, the Director of Aeronautical Supplies, made the decision to place large orders for the Dragonfly.
+He briefed the British War Cabinet in March 1918 on what he considered to be the merits of the design (high power on low weight), and indicated it was the first engine on which 'it might be advisable to standardise', even though it had not been fully tested.
+With Weir's backing, orders for 11,500 engines were placed from 13 suppliers by June 1918, but in the same month the Royal Air Force (RAF)'s Technical Department admitted that complete drawings were unavailable as the design was still not finalised.
+It was planned that the bulk of the RAF's aircraft would be powered by the Dragonfly in 1919.
 Types designed to be powered by the big nine cylinder included the Sopwith Dragon (a derivative of the existing Snipe), the Nieuport Nighthawk, and the Siddeley Siskin.
 Of this order 1,147 engines were built, but only nine or ten actually flew.

 The engine was described in brief by aviation journalist Bill Gunston in his book, 'Plane Speaking' in the chapter headed, 'Cancel the Others...'
 In this he suggested that Bradshaw had proved to be a better salesman than a designer, and had proved non-committal when asked about initial testing which was ultimately to reveal severe problems with the much-vaunted engine.